page-loader

 Hindi is an Indo-Aryan language that is primarily spoken in Northern, central, eastern, and western India.
 These regions are known as the Hindi-belt region.
 Hindi is one of the main registers of the Hindustani language and is based on the Khariboli dialect.
 The word Hindi means ‘of or belonging to Hind (India)’.
 The term Hindi was originally used to refer to the inhabitants of the Indo-Gangetic plain.

 The other names used in the pace of Hindi are Hindavi or Hindui which means ‘of or belonging to Hindu people.
 This language is descended from Vedic Sanskrit through Shauraseni Prakrit and Sauraseni Apabrahmsa, In September 1949, the constituent assembly of India adopted Hindi written in Devnagri script as the official language of India replacing the previous usage of Urdu in British India.
 It is also recognized as a minority language in countries like South Africa and the United Arab Emirates.
-In 1954, the Indian government set up a committee to prepare the grammar of Hindi and a report was released in 1958 as ‘A Basic Grammar of Modern Hindi’.
+In 1954, the Indian government set up a committee to prepare the grammar of Hindi, and a report was released in 1958 as ‘A Basic Grammar of Modern Hindi’.

 The History of Urdu

 Urdu is an Indo-Aryan language that is mainly spoken in South Asia.
 Some of the key dialects on which Urdu is based are Dakhni, Dhakaiya, Rekhta, and Modern Vernacular Urdu.
 It is known as the persainaised register of the Hindustani language.
 The term Urdu is expected to have derived from’Ordu’ which means army in Turkic languages.
 It was first used by the poet Ghulam Hamdani Mushafi around 1780.
 By the end of 1700, the common language used in Delhi was referred to as ‘Zaban-e-Urdu’.
 Urdu was also referred to as ‘Moors’ which means Muslim by European writers.
 This language is descended from Persian and is written primarily in Perso-Arabic Script.
-In 1873, Urdu became the official language of the British East India company replacing Persian which was used as a court language in the Indo-Islamic empires.
+In 1873, Urdu became the official language of the British East India Company replacing Persian which was used as a court language in the Indo-Islamic empires.
 In 1973, Urdu was recognized as the national language of Pakistan.
 It is also recognized as a minority language in South Africa.
 The cultural heritage of Urdu is recognized by the Constitution of India.

 Hindi-Urdu controversy